Arrow indicates direction team is trending.

 Biggest surprise: Running back Mike Tolbert and defensive tackle Antonio Garay.
 Both entered the season as role players.
 Both ended the season as players the Chargers want to lock up with long-term deals.
 Tolbert proved to be a terrific running back; he ran over opponents and was a great counter-punch to rookie running back Ryan Mathews.
-Tolbert is also good as a short-yardage back.
+Tolbert is also good as a short-yardage back and lead blocker.
 Garay, a Chicago castoff, filled the role left by Jamal Williams wonderfully.
 Many NFL scouts thought he was one of the better nose tackles in the league this season.
 It looks like San Diego scored big with these little-known talents on each side of the ball.

 Biggest disappointment: The season as a whole.
 There’s no way the Chargers expected this season to unfold the way it did.
 They finished 9-7 and saw their four-season reign as AFC West champions end.
 The Chargers finished the season ranked No. 1 in total offense and total defense.
 Yet, special teams problems and injuries took a toll.
 The unit seriously hurt the Chargers for the first three quarters of the season, so it’s no surprise that the Football Outsiders ranked San Diego’s special teams last in the NFL.
 The team fired special teams coach Steve Crosby after the end of the season.
 The Chargers also were battered, especially at receiver and linebacker.
 They used 73 players, one off the NFL record.
 Quarterback Philip Rivers completed passes to 17 players.
 In the end, the Chargers’ record was a lot worse than what this offense and defense showed they were capable of doing.